makersacademy/shop-manager-challenge/README.md

 ### Notes on how to make this better when I get some spare time.

-1. Add full CRUD functionality (update & create)
+1. Add full CRUD functionality (update & delete)
 2. Add in error handling
 3. Refactor some of the longer methods, consider using private methods.